nvmarpita/Indian_startup/README.md

   deal count by year, highlighting the 2022–2023 pullback and 2024 rebound
 - **Industry breakdown** — funding distribution across industries (read as directional, not exact — see Known Limitations)
-- **City-wise funding** — top cities by total funding and deal count
+- **Average Deal Size by Year funding** — top cities by total funding and deal count
 - **Investment type / stage analysis** — funding amounts by stage (Seed, Pre-Series A, etc.)

-*Note: since GitHub can't render Tableau dashboards inline, a static screenshot is included below for quick reference — click through to the link above for the interactive version.
+*Note: since GitHub can't render Tableau dashboards inline, a static screenshot is included below for quick reference — click through to the link above for the interactive version*
 ![Dashboard screenshot](https://github.com/nvmarpita/Indian_startup/blob/main/Indian_Funding_Startup.png)